Skip to main content

 Summary:

-• The chemical changes in food caused during processing and storage that develop both desirable and undesirable flavour, colour and structure/texture.
+In this module you will further develop your knowledge of food chemistry and sensory perception relating to the quality of foods.
+You will learn about the chemical and physical changes in food caused during formulation, processing and storage that develop both desirable and undesirable flavour, colour and structure/texture.

 Assessment Method: